Skip to content ↓

 Roles and Responsibilities

-The Governing Body oversee the work of the school with the Headteacher and Senior Leadership team taking day-to day responsibility for the running of the school.
-The Governing Body is made up of parent, staff, local authority, foundation governors and co-opted representatives.
+The Local Academy Board (LAB), working closely with our Academy Trust, oversee the work of the school with the Headteacher and Senior Leadership team taking day-to day responsibility for the running of the school.
+The Local Academy Board is made up of parent, staff, foundation governors and co-opted representatives.

 School governors have a wide range of responsibilities.
 They support the Headteacher in leading the school and act as a 'critical friend'.
-They also have a strategic role in setting aims and objectives, agreeing targets, budgets, policies and priorities and monitoring effectiveness.
-The Governing Body also evaluates the school's performance through results and data, outside agency reports and the School Improvement Plan.
+They also have a strategic role, alongside the Trust Board. in setting aims and objectives, agreeing targets, budgets, policies and priorities and monitoring effectiveness.
+The LAB also evaluates the school's performance through results and data, outside agency reports and the School Development Plan.

-Governors monitor Safeguarding and the Single Central Record on a regular basis and also visit the school frequently, talking to pupils and staff.
+Governors monitor Safeguarding and the Single Central Record as well as SEND provision and PPG spend on a regular basis.
+They visit the school frequently, talking to pupils and staff.

-The different categories of governors on our governing body are:
+The different categories of governors serving on our LAB.
+They are:

-• Foundation governors can be nominated and serve in different ways - Ex Officio, Bishop’s Appointed, DBE representing the Diocesan Board of Education, PCC representing the Parochial Church Council, joint DBE and PCC, Benefice or Trustee.
+• Foundation governors - these governors can be nominated and serve in different ways - Ex Officio, Bishop’s Appointed, DBE representing the Diocesan Board of Education, PCC representing the Parochial Church Council, joint DBE and PCC, Benefice or Trustee.

 • Staff governors who are members of staff at the school and are elected by their colleagues;